Low Desert Arizona Garden in November

 What to plant in the Arizona garden in November:

-- African Daisy, Ageratum, Alyssum, Aster, Baby’s Breath, Begonia, Calendula, Candy Tuft, Carnation, Echinacea, Flax, Foxglove, Gaillardia, Gazania, Geranium, Globe Mallow, Gloriosa Daisy, Hollyhock, Johnny Jump-up, Larkspur, Lisianthus, Lobelia, Lupine, Mexican Hat, Nasturtium, Ornamental Cabbage, Painted Daisy, Penstemon, Petunia, Phlox, Pincushion Flower, Poppy, Ranunculus, Rudbeckia, Salvia, Shasta Daisy, Snapdragon, Statice, Stock, Straw Flower, Sweet Pea, Verbena, Violet, Yarrow
+African Daisy, Ageratum, Alyssum, Aster, Baby’s Breath, Begonia, Bells of Ireland, Bishop’s Weed, Butterfly Weed, Calendula, Candy Tuft, Carnation, Clarkia, Coral Bells, Coreopsis, Cornflower, Delphinium, Desert Marigold, Desert Milkweed, Desert Zinnia, Dianthus, English Daisy, Evening Primrose, Echinacea, Flax, Forget-Me-Not, Gaillardia, Gazania, Geranium, Globe Mallow, Gloriosa Daisy, Hollyhock, Larkspur, Lobelia, Lupine, Mexican Hat, Nasturtiums, Nemesia, Ornamental Cabbage, Painted Daisy, Penstemon, Petunia, Phlox, Pincushion Flower, Poppy, Primrose, Ranunculus, Rudbeckia, Shasta Daisy, Snapdragon, Statice, Stock, Strawflower, Sweet Pea, Verbena, Viola, Violet, Yarrow